cbrake/goreact/README.md

 Implementation details:

-* all assets and files (including the elm frontend) are embedded in the golang server binary.
+* all assets and files (including the frontend) are embedded in the golang server binary.
 This makes deployment of new versions very simple for development or production -- all you need is a single binary.
 * There is no separate run-time to install (like Python, Ruby, Nodejs, Java, or C# environments).
 Everything is statically included in the binary.
 Again, this makes deployment very simple.
 * there are no dependencies or stack that needs to be installed on the server -- only a single binary.
+* this app runs well even on low end embedded ARM systems as the memory requirements and speed of Go are similiar to C.

 Editors/Tooling
 ---------------

-There are a number of editors that support Golang and Elm development very well including Vim, Atom, Visual Studio Code, etc.  If you don't have a strong preference, Visual Studio Code is a good one to start with.
+There are a number of editors that support Golang and React development very well including Vim, Atom, Visual Studio Code, etc.  If you don't have a strong preference, Visual Studio Code is a good one to start with.

 ### Visual Studio